wilofice/dahomey/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start dahomeyd` and to enable for system startup run `systemctl enable dahomeyd`
+To test, run `systemctl start danxomed` and to enable for system startup run `systemctl enable danxomed`

 NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

 ### OpenRC

-Rename dahomeyd.openrc to dahomeyd and drop it in /etc/init.d.
+Rename danxomed.openrc to danxomed and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/dahomeyd start` and configure it to run on startup with `rc-update add dahomeyd`
+Test it with `/etc/init.d/danxomed start` and configure it to run on startup with `rc-update add danxomed`

 ### Upstart (for Debian/Ubuntu based distributions)

 Upstart is the default init system for Debian/Ubuntu versions older than 15.04.
 If you are using version 15.04 or newer and haven't manually configured upstart you should follow the systemd instructions instead.

-Drop dahomeyd.conf in /etc/init.
-Test by running `service dahomeyd start` it will automatically start on reboot.
+Drop danxomed.conf in /etc/init.
+Test by running `service danxomed start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they